Mohammad Hashim Kamali: Education

-Kamali studied his BA at University of Kabul and completed his LLM. in comparative law from The London School of Economics and Political Science, and a PhD in Islamic and Middle Eastern law at the University of London, 1969–1976.
+Kamali studied his BA at University of Kabul and completed his LL.M.. in comparative law from The London School of Economics and Political Science, and a PhD in Islamic and Middle Eastern law at the University of London, 1969–1976.

 Academic career

 Kamali served as Professor of Islamic law and jurisprudence at the International Islamic University Malaysia, and also as Dean of the International Institute of Islamic Thought & Civilisation (ISTAC) from 1985 to 2007.
 He currently is the chairman of the Institute for Law and Society (ILSAF).

+In 2000 he published Islamic Commercial Law: An Analysis of Futures and Options, an analysis of options and futures contracts as trading tools from the point of view of shariah.
+The book is divided into three parts: the first describes derivatives trading in its nuts-and-bolts in secular terms.
+The second part looks at the issue of whether futures trading is permissible in Islamic law, and concludes that it is, due to the principle of maslaha, i.e. consideration of the public interest.
+The third part of the book draws the same conclusion with regard to options.
+Businessman Mohammed Amin recommended the book.